semuconsulting/pygnssutils/README.md

 This is essentially a CLI wrapper around the `GNSSStreamer` and `SocketServer` classes (the latter based on the native Python `ThreadingTCPServer` framework) which uses queues to transport data between the two classes.

-It can be run as a daemon process (or even a service) but note that abrupt termination (i.e. without invoking the internal `server.shutdown()` method) may result in the designated TCP socket port being unavailable for a short period - this is operating system dependant.

 ### Usage - Default Mode:

-In its default configuration (`ntripmode=0`) `gnssserver` acts as an open, unauthenticated TCP socket server, reading the binary data stream from a host-connected GNSS receiver and broadcasting the data to any localor remote TCP socket client capable of parsing binary GNSS data.
+In its default configuration (`ntripmode=0`) `gnssserver` acts as an open, unauthenticated TCP socket server, reading the binary data stream from a host-connected GNSS receiver and broadcasting the data to any local or remote TCP socket client capable of parsing binary GNSS data.

 It supports most of `gnssdump`'s formatting capabilities and could be configured to output a variety of non-binary formats (including, for example, JSON or hexadecimal), but the client software would need to be capable of parsing data in such formats.